Aboriginal and Torres Strait Islander cultural appreciation

 Urbanisation

 Music plays a major role in traditional Aboriginal societies and is intimately linked with a person's ancestry and country (the animals, plants and physical features of the landscape).
-It is traditionally connected with important events such as the bringing of rain, healing, wounding enemies, and the winning of battles.
+It is traditionally connected with important events such as the bringing of rain, healing, wounding enemies, and winning battles.

 'Dust Echoes is one way that we are bringing everyone back to the same campfire - black and white.
 We are telling our stories to you in a way you can understand, to help you see, hear and know.
 And we are telling these stories to ourselves, so that we will always remember, with pride, who we are.'